 The calculations for density within the site are approximate and are based on the Net Developable Area (NDA).
 This area excludes landscape buffer zones and site constraint features.
-Where appropriate, buffer zones may be included as part of the garden areas.
-The figures shown in the table below assume that for standard houses the density will be 25 houses per hectare and for the affordable housing element 30 houses per hectare.
+Where appropriate, buffer zones may include as part of the garden areas.
+The figures shown in the table below assume that the density will be 30 houses per hectare and for standard houses and affordable housing elements.